quotentiroler/blood-count-to-fhir/README.md

 ## Important

 ExtractTables API is not free to use.
 The API key was charged with 50 credits for 2 USD.
+To try it out anyway, login with generated security password and username "user" is required.